jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 is angry with me."
 This can provoke a number of reactions, none of which address what you'd like to do - address a fault.

-If you need to modify this person's behavior, and it is unsafe or unwise to confront this directly, and the person you are talking to is in a position to do something about it, act like you're giving a police report.
+If you need to modify someone's behavior, and it is unsafe or unwise to confront him or directly, and the person you are talking to is in a position to do something about it, the best thing to do is act like you're giving a police report.
 State the actions and what you saw - nothing but the facts.
 You can give the unvarnished truth without using loaded language.
 Tell only the objective truth.
 Not only does this avoid edging into backbiting, it makes you more